-Trump-backed Rep. Madison Cawthorn concedes North Carolina GOP major
+Trump-backed Rep. Madison Cawthorn concedes North Carolina GOP primary

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26